immichFrame/ImmichFrame/README.md

 ### Prerequisites

-- A set up and functioning Immich server that is accessible by the network of the ImmichFrame device.
+- A set up and functioning immich server that is accessible by the network of the ImmichFrame device.

 ### Installation